Benefits of Magnesium Glycinate Mineral for Hypertension

 • Sleep disturbances

 • Premenstrual syndrome

 Magnesium Normalizes Irregular Heart Beat

 Magnesium is a mineral with relaxing effect.
-It is a valuable subject in treating irregular heart beat—even in life-threatening situations.
-One study examined magnesium treatment immediately after heart attack found it slashed the death rate by 75 percent and resulted in fewer complications.
+It is a valuable subject in treating irregular heartbeat—even in life-threatening situations.
+One study examined magnesium treatment immediately after a heart attack found it slashed the death rate by 75 percent and resulted in fewer complications.

 Women and Men Benefit from Magnesium Glycinate

 Women with high blood pressure need magnesium because blood pressure medication doesn't work as well on women as it does in men.
 Yet taking magnesium glycinate generally helps lower blood pressure.
 Many men experience erectile dysfunction as a side effect of their blood pressure medication.
 With this in mind, both sexes will appreciate magnesium’s ability to keep naturally normalize blood pressure normal naturally.

 Muscles Need Magnesium.
 Taking magnesium glycinate may help alleviate some symptoms of chronic fatigue syndrome or fibromyalgia.
 Symptoms such as muscle cramping, pain, twitching, tics, restless leg syndrome, and night muscle spasms could benefit from taking doses of 500 – 800mg of magnesium glycinate along with 1500mg malic acid per day.